 IBM hosted the Big Data and Analytics Analyst Insights conference in Toronto recently to emphasize the strategic importance of this topic to the company and to highlight recent and forthcoming advancements in its big data and analytics software.
 Our firm followed the presentations with interest.
 My colleagues Mark Smith and Tony Cosentino have commented on IBM’s execution of its big data strategy and its approach to analytics.
 As well, Ventana Research has conducted benchmark research on challenges in big data.

-Topics: Big Data, Operational Performance Management (OPM), Bank, MRO, telematics, Analytics, Business Analytics, IBM, Operational Intelligence, Business Intelligence (BI), Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), FPM, Maximo, profitability management, TM1, Watson
+Topics: Big Data, Office of Finance, Operational Performance Management (OPM), MRO, Analytics, Business Analytics, Business Intelligence, IBM, Operational Intelligence, Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), FPM, Maximo, TM1, Watson

 Planview recently announced general availability of Planview Enterprise 11.
 The new release enhances the user experience through a comprehensive redesign of the interface to promote ease of use.
 The changes are intended to facilitate an integrated approach to long-range planning of capital projects and major corporate initiatives across departments.
 There’s an important difference between strategic and long-range planning, and this difference is the reason why long-range planning benefits from software specifically designed to support that process.
 Strategic planning involves the formal conceptualization of a corporation’s strategy and its individual supporting elements such as product, sales, pricing and financial strategy.
 The strategic planning process is aimed at solidifying ideas and concepts into words to ensure understanding and agreement by the senior leadership team.
 Strategic planning naturally is done at the highest echelons of an organization.
 For that reason, it involves a relatively small group of senior executives and deals more in concepts and less in specific numbers.
 Long-range planning is the next step.
 It’s the formal quantification of the strategic plan and how that strategy is expected to play out.
 Translating the company’s strategic plan into numbers should be an iterative process of dialogue between those who set the strategy and those responsible for carrying it out.
 Being able to get quick answers to these what-if questions makes for a more productive, accurate and fact-based dialog.

-Topics: Performance Management, Planning, forecasting, Operational Performance Management (OPM), Planview, Reporting, FEI, FERF CEO, long-range planning, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Financial Performance Management, FPM
+Topics: Big Data, Performance Management, Planning, Office of Finance, Operational Performance Management (OPM), Planview, Reporting, FEI, FERF CEO, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Financial Performance Management, FPM

 I recently attended Vision 2013, IBM’s annual conference for users of its financial governance, risk management and sales performance management software.
 These three groups have little in common operationally, but they share software infrastructure needs and basic supporting software components such as reporting and analytics.
 Moreover, while some other major vendors’ user group meetings concentrate on IT departments, Vision focuses on business users and their needs, which is a welcome difference.
 For me, there were three noteworthy features related to the finance portion of the program.
 First, IBM continues to advance its financial performance management (FPM) suite and emphasizes its Cognos TM1 platform to support a range of finance department tasks.
 Second, the user-led sessions illustrated improvements that finance departments can make to their core processes today, ones that improve the quality of these processes and go a long way toward enabling Finance to play a more strategic role in the company it serves.
 Third, the Cognos Disclosure Management product has better performance and useful new features to support the management of a full range of internal and external disclosure documents, including the extended close, which I have discussed.

-Topics: Planning, Reporting, Budgeting, closing, tagging, XBRL, Analytics, Data Management, IBM, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Financial Performance Management, FPM, SEC, TM1
+Topics: Planning, Reporting, Budgeting, closing, XBRL, Analytics, Data Management, IBM, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Financial Performance Management, FPM, SEC, TM1, digital technology